The Shepherd of the Hills (1941 film)

 The Shepherd of the Hills is a 1941 American drama film starring John Wayne, Betty Field and Harry Carey.
 The supporting cast includes Beulah Bondi, Ward Bond, Marjorie Main and John Qualen.
 The picture was Wayne's first film in Technicolor and was based on the novel of the same name by Harold Bell Wright.
 The director was Henry Hathaway, who directed several other Wayne films including True Grit almost three decades later.

-The story was filmed previously in the silent era by author Wright himself in 1919, released on State Rights basis.
-It was filmed again, in The Shepherd of the Hills (1928 film), starring Molly O'Day at First National Pictures, and later, in color in 1964.
+The story was filmed previously in the silent era by author Wright, in 1919, released on State Rights basis.
+It was filmed again in in 1928, starring Molly O'Day at First National Pictures, and later, in colour in 1964.

-The film also prominently features two uncredited pieces of music.
+The film also features two uncredited pieces of music.
 The first is used as a leit motif to represent the spirit of Young Matt's deceased mother: the Wiegenlied ("Guten Abend, gut' Nacht" [1868]) of Johannes Brahms, commonly known in English as the Brahms Lullaby.
-The second uncredited composition was "There's A Happy Hunting Ground," words and music copyrighted by Sam Coslow, sung by "Fuzzy" Knight, accompanied by an a cappella onscreen chorus in multi-voiced harmony; the song is sung again by the chorus alone over the closing credits.
+The second uncredited composition was "There's a Happy Hunting Ground", words and music by Sam Coslow, sung by "Fuzzy" Knight, accompanied by an a cappella onscreen chorus in multi-voiced harmony; the song is sung again by the chorus alone over the closing credits.

+Plot

+A family of moonshiners living in the Ozarks have a reckoning regarding their family curse.

+Twenty-five years before, a young mother dies in childbirth, having been apparently abandoned by the baby's father.
+The surviving baby, "Young Matt" Matthews, is raised by Aunt Mollie to find and kill his father, whom Mollie holds responsible.

+Meanwhile, an elderly, educated stranger called Daniel Howitt arrives from the city and buys a tract of land called Moanin' Meadow.
+Young Matt objects because this was his mother's land and it is where she is buried.
+It is also believed by the locals to be cursed and haunted.

+Daniel Howitt helps his new neighbors and comes to be known as the shepherd of the hills for his good deeds.
+He and Young Matt become friends.

+Young Matt's girl, Sammy, realizes from their resemblance that the shepherd is actually Young Matt's father.
+When it is revealed at a community gathering, Young Matt re-affirms his vow to kill his father.

+Instead, the shepherd shoots first, gravely wounding Young Matt.
+The shepherd reveals that, twenty-five years before, he'd taken a man's life and paid for it in prison, which is why he was not there for Matt or his mother.
+He wanted to save Young Matt from the same fate, stating he'd rather see Matt dead than ruined by hatred.

+Matt forgives the shepherd and proposes marriage to Sammy.